 - Provides employers, universities, and grant/scholarship providers with a method to recognize applicants for their dedication to the attainment of biliteracy

 - Strengthens intergroup relationships, affirm the value of diversity, and honor the multiple cultures and languages of a community

 Above all, it is a recognition of a student’s accomplishment, hard work, and dedication to learning another language.
 Students can be proud of this for many years to come.

 How Will A Student Earn the Seal?

 The Waukee CSD offers the opportunity for language proficiency testing in grades 10-12.
-Students should contact their school counselor, world language teacher, or English as a Second Language teacher to learn more about the testing requirements and available testing dates.
+Students should contact their high school (10-12) counselor, world language teacher, or English as a Second Language teacher to learn more about the testing requirements and available testing dates.
 Information will be sent out to students and parents each November.
-The Waukee Community School District is working to provide testing options in the second half of the school year.
-We will continue to update this portion of the website as more dates and deadlines are determined.
+The Waukee Community School District will ask interested students to fill out a short survey to determine our testing needs.
+We will provide testing opportunities in the Spring of the same academic year.

 To earn the seal, students must show demonstrated proficiency in a given language.

 Once a student has shown proficiency on the assessment and is approved, they will earn the Seal of Biliteracy, which goes on their high school transcript.
 Earning the seal does not count toward earned high school credit.